-OFFICER TRAINING
+PUBLIC SAFETY OFFICER TRAINING

-University police officers attend a 10-week Campus Public Safety Institute program sponsored by the Consortium of Universities of the Washington Metropolitan Area.
-This comprehensive program provides valuable training in all aspects of university policing including District of Columbia Official Code, Constitutional Law and Criminal Procedure, Diplomatic Immunity, Preliminary Criminal Investigations, Narcotics Identification and Investigation, and Crisis Intervention.
-Officers transferring from other law enforcement agencies may forgo attending the academy if they can produce official documentation that they successfully completed a municipal academy with their previous agency.
-Laterally transferring officers are required to complete coursework on District of Columbia Official Code prior to being commissioned with the police department.
+Public Safety officers attend a 10-week Campus University Police Institute program sponsored by the Consortium of Universities of the Washington Metropolitan Area.
+This comprehensive program provides valuable training in all aspects of university policing including District of Columbia Official Code, Constitutional Law and Criminal Procedure, Diplomatic Immunity, Preliminary Criminal Investigations, and Narcotics Identification.
+Officers transferring from other law enforcement agencies may forgo attending the academy and instead complete course work on District of Columbia Official Code, if they can produce official documentation that they successfully completed a municipal academy with their previous agency.